puicchan/aca-app-1017/blog3.md

 azd provision
 ```

-> ⚠️ ** Critical Infrastructure Best Practice**
+> ⚠️ **Critical Infrastructure Best Practice**
 > - We use `azd provision` locally BEFORE going live to set up the infrastructure. **In CI/CD pipelines, we should NEVER run `azd provision`** - only `azd deploy`.
 Infrastructure changes in production can have serious ramifications and should go through a separate approval process.
 Accidental infrastructure modifications can cause outages or security issues.
-> - Also, when `envType = 'prod'`, the infrastructure automatically includes VNET integration.
+> - When `envType = 'prod'`, the infrastructure automatically includes VNET integration.
 For demonstration purposes (ease of testing), the current setup (line 42 in `aca-environment.bicep`) uses `internal: false`, which means your app remains publicly accessible while the compute infrastructure is isolated.
 For fully private environments, you'd set `internal: true` and add a reverse proxy.

 ### 4. Set Up CI/CD Pipeline with GitHub Actions